 Your GP should be able to diagnose normal acid reflux just from evaluating your symptoms, however if you experience intense symptoms such as difficulty swallowing, an endoscopy may be required.
 This procedure consists of a long tube with a camera and a light on one end that is lowered through the patient’s throat to determine the state of the oesophagus.
 It can help your doctor diagnose and treat your specific case.

 You do not have to live with heartburn.
-A visit to your GP or online consultation can help you determine the cause of your acid reflux and how to treat it before it progresses to oesophagitis.
+A visit to your GP can help you determine the cause of your acid reflux and how to treat it before it progresses to oesophagitis.
 Healthy lifestyle changes and appropriate medication can be enough to help stop the burn.